nikibecker/CSC131/README.md

 "# CSC131"

-Update: Project prompts user for student ID and unique key.
+Update 1: Project prompts user for student ID and unique key.
 Sheets updates only when ID and Key are authenticated.
+Update 2: Added code to get IP address in HomeController/Index.